 There are two ways of approaching the geographical spread of the homeless population and both are important.
 First, there is the number of homeless people in particular communities on census night.
 This is the 'raw' count and policy makers always need to be aware of these figures.

 Second, homelessness can be expressed as a rate per 10 000 of the population.
 This statistic is required for comparing communities of different sizes.
-For example, the number of homeless people will always be greater in New South Wales than the Australian Capital Territory, because New South Wales has a larger population.
-Nonetheless, the rate of homelessness may be the same in both jurisdictions
+For example, the number of homeless people will always be greater in Perth than in a regional city because of the difference in population size, but the rate of homelessness may be the same in both communities.

 However, it is important to be cautious when interpreting rates for two reasons.
-First, the rate of homelessness in a particular area does not tell us how many in that community became homeless.
-For example, the rate of homelessness in the ACT region of Belconnen quantifies the number of homeless people in relation to the Belconnen population, but it does not tell us whether those people came from Belconnen, other parts of the Australian Capital Territory, or from interstate.
+First, the rate of homelessness in a particular area does not tell us how many people in that community became homeless.
+For example, the rate of homelessness in Kalgoorlie quantifies the number of homeless people in relation to the Kalgoorlie population, but it does not tell us whether those people came from Kalgoorlie, other parts of Western Australia or from interstate.
 Homeless people move around and the numbers in particular areas partly reflect the services that are available.